Video Wall Shapes and Sizes

 CONCAVE AND CONVEX VIDEO WALLS

 We can also create convex video walls using our special hantarex wedge shaped CRT screens.
 As far as we know, we are the only supplier in the UK with these available.
-We only have 12 though, so the effect is best seen with a low, wide arrangement, such as 2 high and 5 or 6 wide.
+We have 12, so the effect is best seen with a low, wide arrangement, such as 2 high and 5 or 6 wide.

 We can also loosely stack normal CRTs like in the pyramid of videos we made for an installation for Puma.